yasserfarouk/negmas/docs/overview.rst

 We can see that the negotiation did not time-out, and that the final agreement was ``(3,)`` but that is hardly useful.
-It will be much better if we can also the offers exchanged and who offered them.
+It will be much better if we can also see the offers exchanged and who offered them.

 To do that we need to *augment* the mechanism state.
 NegMAS defines an easy way to do that by defining a new ``MechanismState`` type and